Introduction to Perovskite Solar Cells

 Market Predictions and Timelines

 As we advance into 2025, excitement around perovskite solar cells continues to grow, but when can we realistically expect to see these technologies in the market on a large scale?
-In this section, we will explore expert predictions regarding commercialization, taking into account key factors such as investment trends, technology maturation, and market demands.
+In this section, we will explore expert predictions regarding commercialisation, taking into account key factors such as investment trends, technology maturation, and market demands.

 Timelines for Market Introduction